mendersoftware/mender-docs/02.Overview/03.Identity/docs.md

 requirements for device identities:

 * the combination of the attribute values must be *unique* to each device, so that identities are not ambiguous when deploying software
-* identity attributes must *never change* for the lifetime of a device, so that a device can be recognized over its lifetime
+* identity attributes must *never change* for the lifetime of a device, so that the Mender server can recognize them reliably

-Note that device keys should not be used as part of identities, because this would make it very difficult to rotate or regenerate keys over the lifetime of the device as it would in effect change identity.
+Do not use device keys as part of an identity, because this will make it very difficult to rotate or regenerate keys over the lifetime of the device (as it would in effect change identity).
 It is important to have the ability to regenerate keys if a device gets compromised, or as a recurring proactive security measure.